sigpwny/websites/content/events/uiuctf/2023/index.md

     value: "$6,000+"
 ---

+## Challenge Repository

+The public release for UIUCTF 2023 challenge source code and infrastructure can be found on [GitHub](https://github.com/sigpwny/UIUCTF-2023-Public).

 ## Winning Writeups

 For UIUCTF 2023 we paid out $1,500 in writeup prizes.
 We prioritize concise technical communication and writeups that are fun to read and learn from, including those written from/for the perspective of beginners.
 Here are all writeups that won.